rinobellocco/rinobellocco.github.io/courses/courses.md

   Due to the current and unclear forecasting of the epidemic worldwide, the Summer School will unfortunately not run in 2022.
 - Other Courses

-  - Università di Modena e Reggio Emilia, Modena:
+  - University of Modena and Reggio Emilia, Modena:

     [Modello di regressione logistica (Corso di perfezionamento in Statistica Applicata ai Quesiti Clinici)](https://statisticamedica.unimore.it/wp-content/uploads/2022/03/Locandina-XII-Edizione-CdP-Statistica-Applicata-ai-Quesiti-Clinici.pdf)

-  - Università Cattolica del Sacro Cuore, Roma:
+  - Cattolica University, Rome:

     []()